cheeksnpeeps/cloudsuites/README.md

    intervals, such as quarters or months.
 This ensures that the database can process smaller chunks of data, significantly improving query performance.

-2. **Improved Query Performance**
-   By dividing data into smaller, more manageable partitions, we reduce the amount of data scanned for queries, leading to faster response times for frequently accessed records like recent bookings.

 3. **Automated Partition Creation**
    New partitions are automatically created as time progresses, ensuring seamless scalability without manual intervention.
 This keeps the system adaptable as data grows over time.